-Sakai possesses the same rare skill as Beatrix Potter in making anthropomorphic animals that are so believable we can happily accept them in an incongruous setting.
+Sakai possesses the same rare skill as Beatrix Potter in creating anthropomorphic animals that are so believable we can happily accept them in an incongruous setting.

 Pains have been taken to make this world of tower blocks and sodium lamps feel like somewhere a rabbit mother and child might live; from bunny sized slippers to the construction of snow monsters rather than men.